Illinois Institute of Technology Academic Campus: Mies buildings

-The Mies campus is one of the largest concentration of his buildings in the world.
+The Mies campus has one of the largest concentrations of his buildings in the world.
 During his two decades as IIT's architecture director and campus architect, Mies designed around 20 buildings on the campus.
-(Note: Mies is variously cited as having designed 18, 19, 20, or 22 buildings for the Illinois Tech campus.)
+(Note: Mies is variously cited as having designed 18, 19, 20, 21, or 22 buildings for the Illinois Tech campus.)
 Mies's IIT buildings tended to be up to four stories high, with corners made of I-beams.
-The buildings generally have a steel or reinforced concrete frame and a facade with buff brick and glass; these materials are inspired by the factories and warehouses of Chicago's South Side.
+The buildings generally have a steel or reinforced concrete frame and a facade with buff brick and glass; these materials were inspired by the factories and warehouses of Chicago's South Side.
 In some of the buildings, the corners are serrated to visually distinguish the non-structural curtain wall from the structural frame.

 In general, the structures' floor plans consist of modules measuring 24 by 24 ft across and 12 ft high.
 According to the writer Franz Schulze, the modular grid may have been an outgrowth of Mies's "belief in a rational order in architecture as a sign of higher truth", a notion he endorsed more strongly after moving to the United States.
 The grid also allowed IIT to save money by using modular elements of similar size, and they allowed the interiors to be more flexible.
+Conversely, the writer Charles Willard Moore said the gridlike design was not readily apparent even from ground level and that it excluded any permutations of designs that did not involve a rectangular module.

 Mies and his partners created hundreds of architectural drawings during World War II, experimenting with exterior details and clear spans.
 There are slight variations in the buildings' architectural details.
 The columns in Mies's very first building, the IIT Research Institute's (IIRTI) Engineering Research Building, are concealed behind the facade rather than being exposed.
 Reinforced concrete is used in all of the IIRTI buildings for consistency with the Engineering Research Building, which could not use steel due to World War II material shortages.
 The oldest buildings had continuous brick facades, which tended to crack; buildings constructed after the war were divided vertically into bays to reduce cracking.
 Additionally, some structures' facades have purely-decorative steel beams to conceal their concrete frames.